 "I am starting to lose faith in his ability as a three-time champion," Busch said of Johnson.
 A couple of runs spoiled by the 48 car, I'm not digging it."

 The contact hurt the position of both drivers but certainly helped out Johnson's teammates, Jeff Gordon and Mark Martin.
+Gordon could only be thankful for the Chicago battle as he said,

 "It looked like it was pretty crazy up there, but it worked good for me.